ccarderr/random_stuff/SteamDeck/dualboot_windows_kiosk/README.md

 ## Partitioning
 - Switch to Desktop mode in SteamOS (if imaging was skipped).
 - Launch the partitioning tool (Menu > System > KDE Partition Manager).
-- Select the internal disk, right-click on the /home partition, and choose "Resize/Move".
+- Select the internal disk, right-click on the /home partition, and choose "Resize/Move."
 - Reduce the partition size by 500GB (for a 2TB disk), adjusting the value based on your disk capacity and how many games will be installed on Windows.
 Sizes can be changed later.
-- Right-click on the free space and create an NTFS partition for Windows, leaving about 50MB of free space at the end of the disk.
+- Right-click on the free space and create a 50MB exFAT partition (this will be needed later).
-- Right-click on the remaining 50MB of free space and create an exFAT partition (if it throws an error, reduce the size by 1MB until it works).
+- Leave the remaining space empty for the Windows installer.
 - Apply the changes.
 - If you skipped imaging and cannot resize the partition from SteamOS, reboot into the SteamOS installer and perform the partitioning there.